Healthy Homes Assessment Kelburn

 Kelburn Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory to all Kelburn and New Zealand rental houses where it is reasonably practicable to install.
+• Insulation of the underfloor and ceiling is a requirement for all Kelburn and New Zealand rental homes where it’s reasonably practicable to put in.

-• Property managers and landlords must keep records that demonstrate compliance with each Healthy Homes Standard that apply or will be applied during the tenure of the rental property.
+• Property managers and landlords are required to keep records that demonstrate conformance with the Healthy Homes Standards that apply or will be in force during the tenancy of the rental property.

 From 1 July 2021

-• Private landlords and property managers must make sure their rental properties conform according to Healthy Homes Standards within 90 days of a new, renewed or varied tenancy.
+• Property managers and private landlords are required to make sure that their rental properties are in compliance according to Healthy Homes Standard within 90 days of any newly renewed, extended or changed Tenancy.

-• All boarding houses (except Kainga Ora and registered Community Housing Provider Boarding household tenancies) must meet the Healthy Homes Standards regardless of when the tenancy began.
+• All boarder houses (except Kainga Ora and registered Community Housing Provider Boarding house tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.

-• All households which are rented by Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.
+• All houses which are rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must be in compliance with the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes